dmlc/minerva/owl/owl/net/README.md

 ####Layer Abstraction
   We use the same layer abstraction as in Caffe.
 We implement part of Caffe's functionality using Minerva interface and use Caffe's network protobuf(https://github.com/BVLC/caffe/tree/master/src/caffe/proto) to describe network configuration.
 Currently OwlNet can run [AlexNet](www.cs.toronto.edu/~fritz/absps/imagenet.pdf), [VGGNet](http://arxiv.org/pdf/1409.1556.pdf) and [GoogLeNet](http://arxiv.org/pdf/1409.4842v1.pdf).
 Below is the layers we have implemented.

 1. Data Layer
-  * LMDBDataUnit: Create LMDBDataProvider to use LMDB to handle IO.
+  * `LMDBDataUnit`: Create LMDBDataProvider to use LMDB to handle IO.
-  * ImageDataUnit: Create ImageListDataProvider to read from images as input.
+  * `ImageDataUnit`: Create ImageListDataProvider to read from images as input.
-  * ImageWindowDataUnit: Create ImageWindowDataProvider to read cropped window from image as input
+  * `ImageWindowDataUnit`: Create ImageWindowDataProvider to read cropped window from image as input

 1. Connection Layer
-  * FullyConnection: Feed-forward is conducted by inner product of weight and activation.
+  * `FullyConnection`: Feed-forward is conducted by inner product of weight and activation.
-  * ConvConnection: Feed-forward is conducted by using filters to convolve on activation.
+  * `ConvConnection`: Feed-forward is conducted by using filters to convolve on activation.
-  * PoolingUnit: Feed-forward is conducted by pooling.
+  * `PoolingUnit`: Feed-forward is conducted by pooling.
 Max pooling and average pooling are provided.
-  * ConcatUnit: Concatenating some layers into one layer on a certain dimension.
+  * `ConcatUnit`: Concatenating some layers into one layer on a certain dimension.

 1. Activation Layer
-  * LinearUnit
+  * `LinearUnit`
-  * ReluUnit
+  * `ReluUnit`
-  * SigmoidUnit
+  * `SigmoidUnit`
-  * TanhUnit
+  * `TanhUnit`

 1. Other Layer
-  * SoftmaxUnit: Softmax loss layer.
+  * `SoftmaxUnit`: Softmax loss layer.
-  * AccuracyUnit: Compute top-1 error.
+  * `AccuracyUnit`: Compute top-1 error.
-  * DropoutUnit: Introduce dropout on activation.
+  * `DropoutUnit`: Introduce dropout on activation.
-  * LRNUnit: Local response normalization layer.
+  * `LRNUnit`: Local response normalization layer.

-  More information could be found [here](https://github.com/minerva-developers/minerva/blob/master/owl/owl/net.py).
+More information could be found [here](https://github.com/minerva-developers/minerva/blob/master/owl/owl/net/net.py).

 ###Training
   When you have data prepared and network configured, we can start training.